Toolkit/fluorescent-protein-based methods to evaluate CRISPR efficacy

 The discovery and applications of clustered regularly interspaced short palindromic repeats (CRISPR)-Cas based technologies have revolutionized genome editing in eukaryotic organisms due to its simplicity and programmability.
 Nevertheless, this system has not been as widely favored for bacterial genome editing.

-fluorescent-protein-based methods to evaluate CRISPR efficacy and high throughput screening address a similar problem space because they share editing.
+fluorescent-protein-based methods to evaluate CRISPR efficacy and Cas12aVIP address a similar problem space because they share editing.

 Shared frame: same top-level item type; shared target processes: editing